DigitalCommons/property-boundaries-service/readme.md

 ## Running

 - `npm run build` to transpile the typescript code into javascript in the `/dist` folder.
-- `npm run download` to download the INSPIRE data for each council, transform it to GeoJSON, and store the JSON files in the `/geojson` folder.
-- `npm run analyse` to run the analysis script.
-- `npm run plot` to plot the results of the analysis script.
+- `npm run plot` to plot some of the analysis after a pipeline has run (useful in development)
-- `npm run serve` or `npm run dev:serve` to start the server responding to api requests.
+- `npm run serve` or `npm run dev:serve` to start the server responding to API requests.

 ## Useful dev commands